 Vicki Mercer, PT, PhD, has received the award of Outstanding Physical Therapist, an annual award given by the North Carolina Physical Therapy Association (NCPTA).

-Mercer, who has been a physical therapist for more than 35 years, has maintained a love for clinical practice
+Mercer, who has been a physical therapist for more than 35 years, has maintained a love for clinical practice.

-over the decades.
 In her nomination letter for the award, Deborah Givens, PT, PhD, DPT, and division director, highlighted Mercer’s work to improve health care of North Carolinians through clinical practice, education, research, and service.

 “I am so thankful to have found a professional career that I am still passionate about and that is so fulfilling,” Mercer said.
 “I get to learn something every day, whether that learning comes from patients, students, fellow clinicians, academic colleagues, or CHAMP participants, and I get to have fun in the process.”

 Having joined division faculty in 1994, Mercer devotes 20 percent of her time to direct patient care at University Physical Therapy (UPT), located in Hillsborough, where she provides care for adults with neurological diagnoses and balance issues.
 She has also provided countless hours of pro bono community service through her leadership of the Community Health and Mobility Partnership (CHAMP) program in western North Carolina.

 CHAMP began in 2009 with the goal to identify and provide exercise recommendations and other interventions for older adults, living in rural and underserved areas of North Carolina, who are at increased risk for falls.
 The program is carried out at senior centers, retirement homes, and other locations in McDowell and Caldwell counties.

 Martha Y. Zimmerman, PT, MA, said other health care providers around North Carolina should take note of the CHAMP program’s success.